+Not much longer until the start of eroFame.
+How far along are EDC Wholesale with your preparations for the show?
 Eric Idema: The preparations are in full swing.
 Our design team is working on many new products and brands that will be presented at eroFame.
 We have designed a new EDC Wholesale booth to present our house brands and even though our booth offers more space than previous years, we still have more brands than space so we need to consider which brands we will highlight at our booth.

+How much preparation is necessary if you want to ensure a perfect presentation at the show?
 Eric Idema: After eroFame 2016, we evaluated the show and started making plans for eroFame 2017.
 Looking back, I realise we have been preparing for this show the entire year, especially in the development of new brands, which we planned to launch at eroFame from the very beginning.
 The closer we get to the show, the more time we spend on the actual preparation of the event itself, of course.

+How important is the Hanover trade show for you in the larger scheme of things?
+What significance does eroFame hold for EDC Wholesale?
 Andre Visser: Hanover is of great importance to meet people from the industry in person, we value this the most.
 While we launch our new brands, we always receive valuable feedback, which gives us the chance to improve ourselves.
 And Hanover is also the perfect event to meet everyone in one place.

+Trade shows used to be essential for this industry.
+Is that still the case in this time of modern communication?
 Andre Visser: Definitely.
 Trade shows are still essential.
 Online communication cannot measure up to personal contact, no matter how modern the technology.
 Shaking hands, talking face to face, sitting down for a cup of coffee.
 It all sounds very basic, but it really is very important to us.

+What expectations does EDC Wholesale have regarding your own activities at eroFame?
+Also, what do you expect to see in terms of general trends in the market?
 Andre Visser: To us, eroFame is all about showing the visitors our newest collections.
 We keep innovating and renewing our collections, and at eroFame, the public get to see it for the first time and we are eager to hear their responses and feedback on the new brands.

 Our customers expect us to offer them something new each time they see us, in order for their customers to keep coming back to them.
 Our trade partners are constantly developing and launching beautiful new products and lines, which we are always excited to share with our customers.
 We can’t wait to see what our trade partners have in store this eroFame.
 The trends are so diverse, I couldn’t really single one out.
 We’ll just have to wait and see what’s new and trendy.

 And what do your customers expect from EDC come eroFame?
 Eric Idema: I guess they will expect what we always offer: a welcoming and enthusiastic sales team, hot and cold beverages, Dutch treats, and a moment of our time to catch up and see the beautiful new lines we developed this year.

+How important is it to present new products?
+Or is it more about presenting the company as a whole?
 Andre Visser: It’s a combination of both.
 We want to establish EDC Wholesale as a one-stop-shop distribution partner and at the same time, we present a collection of house brands with an innovative look and beautiful packaging designs.

+Let’s talk about your own brands: What can the visitors expect in that regard?
+For instance, will you introduce new additions to the EasyToys collection?
 Eric Idema: Yes, we will add many new additions to the EasyToys collections.
 The Dildo Collection will introduce some new items and we added some exciting lines to the highly popular Anal collection.
 Due to an unexpectedly high demand for the Fetish collection, we will be expanding this line with tremendous, new items.